anamok/TrainsDatabase/README.md

 Each RAILLINE can belong to multiple ROUTES and each ROUTE can traverse multiple RAILLINES.RAILLINE being partial particiation, as it can exist without being part of a ROUTE; Route being total participation, as it cannot exist without RAILLINE.
 <br>

+## Phase 2 - Database Implementation
+due 4/12/2022

+  • Data generation in DML <br>
+  • Implementation of Operations (Queries, Transactions, and Reports) in DML

+### Updates:

+3-27 - Emma - *Created schema-v2.txt and sql-v2.sql to get started with our database design improvement; modified the SQL script from Phase 1 based on the data and format in the project sample data.
+More details please see schema-v2.txt.* <br>